Is It Safe To Use Bitcoin?

 Is it safe to use Bitcoin?
 Can you trust a decentralized computer network with your money?

-Most people still treat Bitcoin as a mythical pandora box which contains thieves, money launderers, scammers, terrorists, and the remainder of the worst people in the world.
+Most people still treat Bitcoin as a mythical pandora box which contains thieves, money launderers, scammers, terrorists, other people of the worst kind.

 The answer to the question "is it safe to use Bitcoin" is yes, but it also depends on how well can you manage your security.